docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

         | Name  | `<selector>._domainkey` (_default: `mail._domainkey`_)                         |
         | TTL   | Use the default (_otherwise [3600 seconds is appropriate][dns::digicert-ttl]_) |
         | Data  | File content within `( ... )` (_formatted as advised below_)                   |

+        When using Rspamd, the helper script has already provided you with the contents (the "Data" field) of the DNS record you need to create - you can just copy-paste this text.

     === "DNS Zone file"